We have several midweek activities that take place in church, anyone is welcome to attend

 On Friday afternoons from 2.00 pm – 2.30 pm there is a short informal service with hymns, readings, prayers and a short talk.
 This is a great opportunity to take a break from the rush of the world outside and find a space of rest in God’s presence.
 The service is followed by refreshments

-There is Latvian service on Saturday afternoons.
+The Latvian service is now held at Bold street Methodist.
 It is an all age service and is quite lively.
 It is run by a Latvian group of Christians.